 Now an experienced forager, I follow simple rules to protect our health when gathering wild edibles and to be considerate of our friends, neighbors, and fellow foragers.
 I encourage my readers to do the same.

 Rules for Gathering Wild Plants

-- Some plants can be confused with inedible or poisonous look-alikes.
+- BE SMART: Some plants have inedible or poisonous look-alikes.
 Be sure you know what you’ve harvested before eating any wild plant.
 Follow the wise adage: “When in doubt, throw it out!”
 There are many excellent field guides to edible plants.
-Consult one or more that focuses on the plants of your region before going on foraging expeditions and again before you eat.
+Consult one or more before going on foraging expeditions and again before you eat.

-- Even though a plant is edible, its flavor may not be worth the effort of harvesting or preparing it, particularly when there are so many other easily harvested plants around.
-Chickweed is an example of an edible plant that, for me, isn’t worth the effort to clean it.
-Before gathering a large amount of a plant that is new to you, cook and taste a small bit to make sure it appeals to your palate.
+- BE EFFICIENT: Even though a plant is edible, its flavor may not be worth the effort of harvesting or preparing it, particularly when there are so many other tasty plants around.
+For example, chickweed is edible but unless you find it growing in large swaths, it may not be worth the effort to clean it.
+Before gathering a large amount of a plant that’s new to you, cook and taste a small bit to make sure you like the flavor.

-- Be careful about gathering wild plants in areas that’ve been sprayed with pesticides, or in areas where you don’t know if spraying has occurred.
-I don’t gather wild plants within 75 feet of a main road because dirt and pollution from traffic and exhaust fumes can contaminate the plants.
-I also avoid gathering wild plants in areas where animal waste is likely to be found.
+- BE CAREFUL: Don’t gather wild plants in areas sprayed with pesticides, or in areas where you don’t know if spraying has occurred.
+Within 75 feet of a main road, dirt and pollution from traffic and exhaust fumes may contaminate plants.
+Avoid gathering wild plants in areas where animal waste is likely to be found.

 The wild edible plants most commonly used in Alaska are: